 It takes two to tango

-The natural desire to nurture and to rescue overrides the red flags, as their tales of woe fill the space..
+The natural desire to nurture and to rescue overrides the red flags, as their tales of woe fill the space.
 A dysfunctional relationship forms, both sides are getting what they want, myself to nurture, and the other to feel nurtured.

-Of course your own behaviour may have played a role, yes you may have been a bit of an arsehole.
+Of course, your own behaviour may have played a role, yes you may have been a bit of an arsehole.
 One hopes that a strong relationship has foundations buried deeply to weather all storms, but sometimes, with some folk, it just doesn’t.

 Emotional Pain as Sickness

-In this world we are guaranteed heartache, injustice and pain.
+In this world, we are guaranteed heartache, injustice, and pain.
 How we deal with it, how we move and grow from it will often impact how and where we get sick and how we heal.

-For me I suffered chronic hives for 12 months after a friendship broke down, it took me awhile to really make the connection.
-I had guessed it was stress related but when I was honest with myself I knew it was the heart ache and grief of a very confusing and hurtful time.
+For me I suffered chronic hives for 12 months after a friendship broke down, it took me a while to really make the connection.
+I had guessed it was stress-related but when I was honest with myself I knew it was the heartache and grief of a very confusing and hurtful time.

 After 12 months of suffering these itchy spots and as a believer in a loving Creator I became real present to the cause and I prayed.

-You may not be a believer in this christian sense but perhaps you do believe in a loving force behind all the beauty in this world, behind the rainbows and the water falls, behind the flying birds and the furry creators; Perhaps you to can look at a glorious sunset and acknowledge the power and beauty in this.
+You may not be a believer in this christian sense but perhaps you do believe in a loving force behind all the beauty in this world, behind the rainbows and the waterfalls, behind the flying birds and the furry creators; Perhaps you to can look at a glorious sunset and acknowledge the power and beauty in this.
 If so offer up your pain, and ask for your burden to be lifted by this peaceful force, give it over as it isn’t for us to carry.

-Do I blame anyone? absolutely not.
+Do I blame anyone or even myself? absolutely not.

 Few resources I am finding helpful.
 Please leave in the comments any resources you may want to share with others on this journey.

-Christian resources – Ellel ministries
+Healing prayer resource – Ellel ministries

-You tube – Guided mediations (I had no idea of how many there are!
+Youtube – Guided mediations (I had no idea of how many there are!
 I’m enjoying ones with healing scriptures but there are so many to choose from, search ‘healing meditation’ and you will see the list)